bing188025/My-resume/README.md

 # README

-This file was auto-updated on 2025-10-31 15:35:18 UTC.
+This file was auto-updated on 2025-10-31 15:35:54 UTC.

-fix: resolve security vulnerability in email service module This resolves the issue and prevents future occurrences.
-Added unit tests for payment module.
+chore: update Webpack and improve testing coverage The refactoring improves code readability and maintainability.
+Refactored user service for better maintainability.

 Changes were made by Auto PR Bot to demonstrate automated updates, PR creation, and merging.